 Final deadline to complete research credits(applies to Options A, B, and C)

 Students with disabilities are encouraged to contact PSEPP to discuss their individual needs for accommodation.
 It is a UNL policy to provide individualized accommodations to students with documented disabilities that may affect their ability to fully participate in course activities or to meet course requirements.
 To receive accommodation services, students must be registered with the Services for Students with Disabilities (SSD) office, 232 Canfield Administration, 472-3787 voice or TTY.

 Questions about PSEPP Account Creation

 What if I participated in PSEPP during a previous semester?
 Credits are deleted at the end of each semester, so you will start over at zero, but your account should still exist in the PSEPP website.
-Starting in Fall Semester 2020, students will log in to PSEPP using their UNL credentials.
+Students log in to PSEPP using their UNL credentials.
 If you have an account from a previous semester, that account will be merged with your UNL account the first time you log back in.
 This should happen automatically if you previously used your UNL email address for the account, but might require manual updating if you used a different email address.
 Reach out to PSEPP if you have any trouble logging in.
 Once you log in, you will be asked to update your profile where you can select the course(s) you are currently enrolled in.